openstack/zaqar/tests/functional/README.rst

 #.
 If leaving keystone auth enabled, update system-tests.conf with a
    valid set of credentials.

 #.
-Now, to run the sytem tests, simply use the nosetests commands, e.g.:
+Now, to run the system tests, simply use the nosetests commands, e.g.:

     Run all test suites: ::